masoom/DockerNginx/README.md

 # Automated Docker environment with NGINX

-Creating an automated Docker environment with NGINX composed by one single Container running an NGINX proxy.
+Setting up an automated multi-container Docker environment with a container running NGINX proxy & another container running simple Flask python app.

 docker-compose.yml - This file specifies all containers which will run on docker-compose up command.